 Even more secluded, but with more of a wellness bent (don’t miss the serene, expansive spa) and villa-style concept is COMO Parrot Cay, located on a private island 30 minutes from Provo.

-On Grace Bay proper, some of our favorite stays include the buzzy Gansevoort, which boasts brand-new waterfront villas; the laid-back luxury at the aforementioned Grace Bay Club, which features distinctly different environments for families and couples; Four-Star Seven Stars Resort & Spa, which comes with a heated saltwater pool, an inviting beach bar and mouthwatering surf and turf at Seven restaurant; or the country club-chic ambience of Four-Star The Somerset on Grace Bay, which offers condo-style living with amenities like a croquet lawn.
+On Grace Bay proper, some of our favorite stays include the buzzy Wymara, which boasts waterfront villas; the laid-back luxury at the aforementioned Grace Bay Club, which features distinctly different environments for families and couples; Four-Star Seven Stars Resort & Spa, which comes with a heated saltwater pool, an inviting beach bar and mouthwatering surf and turf at Seven restaurant; or the country club-chic ambience of Four-Star The Somerset on Grace Bay, which offers condo-style living with amenities like a croquet lawn.

 Watch the stellar sunset on Grace Bay